Black Pearl - Kitchen Nightmares Update - Open or Closed?

 Black Pearl restaurant is a seafood restaurant specializing in lobster.

-David suggested they put an ad in a newspaper for a third investor and found Greg.
+David suggested they put an ad in a newspaper for a third investor.

 They then moved to mid-town adding third partner Greg.